nikdyankov/react-from-zero-to-hero/lesson-1/README.md

 # Tasks
 1. You need to set up boilerplate react project with Create React App
-2. Set Up a Boilerplate React Project with Vite
+2. You need to set up boilerplate react project with Vite